mrsarthak001/COVID-19-/README.md

 10.E-Pass generator:- If anyone is in emergency can request for the E-Pass from the government.

-11.Home delivery of items: In this feature any shop owner who does home delivery can add his shop and others in that area can order from it.
+11.Home delivery of items: In this feature any shop owner who does home delivery can add his shop and others in that area can order from it

+#### Note:-Currently we are targeting all the districts the Uttrakhand.

 ## SCREENSHOT OF APP